Net Metering Solar

 Is net metering available in all states?

-South Dakota and Tennessee are the only two states that don’t have any{ form of|| type of} Net meters, or other alternative meters in place.
-They aren’t the only ones that do not have net meters or alternative net metering regulations.
-Utility companies across the U.S. have been trying to cut down on net metering programs in an attempt to increase their profits and the savings from solar for homeowners.
-In states such as Louisiana, South Carolina and California which are most solar-friendly, utilities have achieved the desired results.
+South Dakota and Tennessee are two of the states that do not have any{ form of|| type of} net meters or alternative net meters.
+They aren’t the only ones that do not have net metering , or alternative rules for net metering.
+Utility companies across the U.S. have been trying to cut down on net metering programs in an effort to increase their profit margins and save money on solar energy for customers living in the U.S. In states such as Louisiana, South Carolina and California that are among the most solar-friendly, utility companies have seen great success.

 Use net metering to save by going solar